When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Discussion

 The above formulation would be much more computationally expensive to solve with increasing $n$ and $N$ than our sequential solution, however, it still presents an interesting alternative. } \eat{ ... although we assumed that we have access to gradients of the black-box model our method could be applied in model agnostic settings too using known schemes to estimate gradients such as zeroth order optimization \cite{macem}

-... also applies to text for tfidf and other representation } Finally, we have shown that PSEM offers more realistic scenarios as seen for tabular data; CEM-PP offers a point explanation and it is not clear if those values are lower bounds to maintain the class, while the path in PSEM provides much better intuition regarding this aspect, in addition to presenting users with more realistic possibilities of possible actions.
+... also applies to text for tfidf and other representation } We have also shown that PSEM offers more realistic scenarios as seen in the Introduction; CEM-PP offers a point explanation and it is not clear if those values are lower bounds to maintain the class, while the path in PSEM provides much better intuition regarding this aspect, in addition to presenting users with more realistic possibilities of possible actions.